John Carpenter: Later career: 1990s - 2000s

-During 1998, Carpenter composed the soundtrack (titled "Earth/Air") for the video game Sentinel Returns, published for PC and PlayStation.
+In 1998, Carpenter composed the soundtrack (titled "Earth/Air") for the video game Sentinel Returns, published for PC and PlayStation.

-2000s: Semi-retirement

-In 2001, his film Ghosts of Mars was released and was also unsuccessful.
+In 2001, his film Ghosts of Mars was released but was not successful.
 During 2005, there were remakes of Assault on Precinct 13 and The Fog, the latter being produced by Carpenter himself, though in an interview he defined his involvement as, "I come in and say hello to everybody.
 Go home."

-Carpenter worked as director during 2005 for an episode of Showtime's Masters of Horror television series as one of the thirteen filmmakers involved in the first season.
+Carpenter served as director for a 2005 episode of Showtime's Masters of Horror television series, one of the 13 filmmakers involved in the first season.
 His episode, "Cigarette Burns", received generally positive reviews from critics and praise from Carpenter's fans.
 He later directed another original episode for the show's second season in 2006 titled "Pro-Life".